isoper/fluffy-broccoli/content/team/our_story.md

 French leading startups are facing right now, without the need for them to leave the country?

-Fortunately, This is where my road crossed the one of our talented CTO Bruno Pereira!
+Fortunately, This is where my road crossed the one of our CTO Bruno Pereira!